ansonl/ansonl.github.io/_maps/3-specifications.md

 {% include_relative makerworld-size-limit.md %}

-Unless otherwise specified for specific maps, I have designed the models for a 0.4 mm nozzle diameter and 0.1mm layer height.
-Recommended print settings are any multiples of these specs.
+Unless otherwise specified for specific maps, I have designed the models for a 0.4 mm nozzle diameter and 0.08-0.12mm layer heights.
+Recommended print settings are any multiples of these specs but other nozzle sizes (and line widths) will print well too.

+> 📢 **Cautionary Remark on Accuracy:** You may find other [small scale](https://en.wikipedia.org/wiki/Scale_(map)#Large_scale,_medium_scale,_small_scale) maps with the description of "most detailed/accurate models available" mixed in with words like LIDAR and satellite.
+These claims are meaningless without quantifiable resolution and scale to back them up.
+My published map's specifications are tracked throughout stages of GIS and 3D processing.
+A modern FDM printer from Bambu Lab or Ultimaker will print near indistinguishable results between 0.1mm map models and 10x downscaled resolution as coarse as 1mm. **If you are printing landscape maps covering a large city ≥50km (31mi) or regional/state map area ≥500km (310mi) on one side, the map projection and scale methods will affect the final map appearance far more than LIDAR.**

 ## Map Variants Comparison

 ![map variant comparison](/assets/images/maps/map-variants-comparison.png)

-**Linear Scale:** reflects the true elevation with a constant multiplier applied evenly across all the entire map to show sufficient detail.
+**Linear Scale (`linear`):** reflects the true elevation with a constant multiplier applied evenly across all the entire map to show sufficient detail.

-**Logarithmic Scale (incl: Square Root):** exagerrates elevation differences in flat locations while smoothing out the pointyness of extreme elevations.
+**Logarithmic Scale (incl: Square Root `sqrt`):** exagerrates elevation differences in flat locations while smoothing out the pointyness of extreme elevations.
 Elevation detail is enhanced across the entire map at the cost of decreased accuracy.

 ## Model Filename Chart